 Designs used in Phase I trials

 - Single ascending dose (Phase Ia): These are the studies in which a small group of subjects receives a single dose of the compound in a clinical setting, usually a Clinical Research Unit (CR0U).
-Close safety monitoring and usually PK assessments are performed for a predetermined time.
-To minimize the effect of bias, subjects are usually randomly assigned to treatment using computer-generated randomization codes.
+Perform close safety monitoring and usually PK assessments for a predetermined time.
+Subjects are usually randomly assigned to treatment using computer-generated randomization codes to minimize the effect of bias.

-- Multiple ascending doses (Phase Ib): These studies are conducted to elucidate the PK and PD of multiple doses of the compound.
+- Multiple ascending doses (Phase Ib): These studies elucidate the PK and PD of multiple doses of the compound.

 Phase II trials

-Phase II trials are usually considered to start with the initiation of studies in which the primary objective is to explore therapeutic efficacy in patients.
+Phase II trials usually start with the initiation of studies in which the primary objective is to explore therapeutic efficacy in patients.
 An important goal for this phase is to determine the dose and regimen for phase III trials.

 Initial therapeutic exploratory studies may use a variety of clinical study designs, including concurrent controls and comparisons with baseline status.
 Subsequent trials are usually randomized and concurrently controlled to evaluate the efficacy of the drug and its safety for a particular therapeutic indication.